 Date and Time

 April 13th, 13:00–14:30 GMT+2

 The webinar will present three perspectives of about 20 minutes each, aiming to demonstrate the WEF Nexus in practice.
 The first comes from the recent SIM4NEXUS project (www.sim4nexus.eu), showing the process of complex WEF nexus model development in the EU, including the incorporation of policies, and the development of online WEF nexus serious games.
 The second, from the ongoing WEF-Tools project (www.wef-tools.un-ihe.org), illustrates ongoing, practically relevant nexus research for the SADC and MENA regions.
 The final perspective showcases the development of a globally applicable WEF Nexus Index to track nexus performance in a concise, understandable manner.

 SIM4NEXUS (Janez Susnik, IHE Delft)

 SIM4NEXUS is a recently-ended EC H2020 project.
-In this introduction, the SIM4NEXUS approach to mapping, modelling and understanding the nexus is described.
-The approach includes nexus policy coherence assessment, qualitative nexus systems mapping, quantitative system dynamics modelling, and development of serious games.
-SIM4NEXUS applied its approach to 12 case studies in scale from sub-national to global, and include Sardinia, Andalusia, The Netherlands, Latvia, Sweden, two transboundary cases and the EU.
+In this introduction, the SIM4NEXUS approach to mapping, modeling, and understanding the nexus is described.
+The approach includes nexus policy coherence assessment, qualitative nexus systems mapping, quantitative system dynamics modeling, and development of serious games.
+SIM4NEXUS applied its approach to 12 case studies in scale from sub-national to global, and include Sardinia, Andalusia, The Netherlands, Latvia, Sweden, two transboundary cases, and the EU.

 WEF-Tools (Sara Masia, IHE Delft)

-WEF Nexus Index (Gareth Simpson, Jones and Wagener)
+WEF Nexus Index (Gareth Simpson, Jones & Wagener)